Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

 Nikola Jokic Insights vs. the Lakers

-- Jokic is averaging 2.2 three-point field goal attempts per game this season, which is 5.8% of his team's tries from beyond the arc.
+- He's knocked down 0.8 threes per game, or 5.9% of his team's makes from beyond the arc this season.

-- Jokic's opponents, the Lakers, have one of the NBA's fastest tempos, ranking second with 104.8 possessions per game, while his Nuggets rank 27th in possessions per game with 99.5.
+- The Lakers are the 20th-best defensive team in the NBA, giving up 116.6 points per game.

-- On defense, the Lakers have allowed 116.6 points per contest, which is 20th-best in the league.
+- On the glass, the Lakers have allowed 44.9 rebounds per game, which puts them 25th in the league.

+- In terms of assists, the Lakers are ranked 15th in the league, giving up 25.7 per game.

-- Allowing 44.9 rebounds per contest, the Lakers are the 25th-ranked team in the NBA.
+- Giving up 12.5 made 3-pointers per game, the Lakers are the 18th-ranked squad in the league.

 Nikola Jokic vs. the Lakers